 If you’re buying a home in the Chicagoland area, get it tested for radon.
 There are two main reasons to test for radon; lung cancer and money.

-Our radon testing services are designed for real estate transactions; we give quick turnaround with 48-hour testing, we use continuous electronic monitors that give an hour-by-hour breakdown of the test results, our technicians are licensed by IEMA (Illinois Environmental Management Agency), we’re an independent third party, etc. If you’re interested in having your own home tested, your best option is to purchased a Do-It-Yourself test kit.
+Our radon testing services in Chicago are designed for real estate transactions; we give quick turnaround with 48-hour testing, we use continuous electronic monitors that give an hour-by-hour breakdown of the test results, our technicians are licensed by IEMA (Illinois Environmental Management Agency), we’re an independent third party, etc. If you’re interested in having your own home tested, your best option is to purchased a Do-It-Yourself test kit.
 We recommend long-term test kits for the most accurate results.
 We don’t sell them, but if you click on the picture on the right, you can order your own.

 A Few Quick Facts About Radon